Disturbing Behavior: Box office

+Critical response

+Contemporary

-On Rotten Tomatoes the film has a 33% rating based on reviews from 39 critics.
+On Rotten Tomatoes the film has a 35% rating based on reviews from 40 critics.

-Audiences polled by CinemaScore gave it a grade C-.
+Audiences polled by CinemaScore gave it a grade C−.

 Negative reviews cited the film's derivative feel, with many claiming it appeared to take well-worn tropes from other horror and science-fiction films like The Stepford Wives, A Clockwork Orange, and Village of the Damned.
 Stephen Holden of The New York Times said the film "could have worked as an eerie fable about teen-age identity and social stratification in the age of Prozac" but descends into "a paint-by-numbers creep show that can't muster enough energy to be the tiniest bit scary."
 Multiple reviews said the film lacked in scares.

 Positive reviews praised parts of the dialogue, particularly the cafeteria scene where the different school cliques are introduced.
 The performance of Nick Stahl as rebel outsider Gavin was also cited as being one of the film's highlights.
 Lisa Schwarzbaum of Entertainment Weekly wrote, "But for all its influences, Disturbing Behavior establishes a semi-real, semi-supernatural, part-mocking, part-commiserating genre of its own—a state so precarious that those expecting chillier frights or warmer laughs may be disappointed."

 Other reviews noted a lack of coherence in the story and unevenness in tone.
 Sight & Sound wrote “Ultimately, the same schizophrenic impulse pervades the entire film: it's too pompous to be camp, but too silly to be genuinely engaging.”